Fitness Model Kelsey Wells Sizzles In Sports Bra & Skintight Bike Shorts

 Fitness model Kelsey Wells provided her 2.5 million followers with some fitness inspiration in her latest Instagram update.

-The video shows the fitness coach exercising on a hiking trailing in Los Angeles, California, with the Hollywood sign in the background.
-In a previous Instagram post, Kelsey noted that she traveled to the LA area in celebration of the launch of her fitness program, PWR 4.0.
+The posted video shows the fitness coach exercising on a hiking trailing in Los Angeles, California, with the Hollywood sign in the background.
+In a previous Instagram post, Kelsey noted that she traveled to the LA area to celebrate the launch of her fitness program, PWR 4.0.

 During the clip, Kelsey toned up her glute muscles by doing a series of squats and lunges.
 She also did planks and push-ups, strengthening her arms and abdominal muscles.

-She flaunted her flawless figure in a black-and-green sports bra and matching bike shorts.
-The revealing ensemble left little to the imagination and put Kelsey’s toned midsection, sculpted arms, and long, lean legs on full display.
-She also sported a pair of black sneakers and a white Apple watch.
+While working out, Kelsey flaunted her flawless figure in a black-and-green sports bra and matching bike shorts.
+The revealing ensemble left little to the imagination and put Kelsey’s toned midsection, sculpted arms and long, lean legs on full display.
+She also sported a pair of black sneakers and a white Apple Watch.

-The brunette beauty slicked back her long hair in a high ponytail.
-She enhanced her natural beauty by wearing minimal makeup, an application that included glowing highlighter and subtle contour.
+The brunette slicked back her long hair in a high ponytail for the video and enhanced her natural beauty by wearing minimal makeup, an application that included glowing highlighter and subtle contour.

 The clip was paired with the song “Thousand” by Vic Sage, featuring Futuristic.

 In the caption, Kelsey revealed that she had planned the hike with the intention to go see the Hollywood sign for the first time in person.
-The founder of the PWR programs also encouraged her followers to do the relatively simple workout, seen in the video, when they do not have time to go the gym.
+The founder of the PWR programs also encouraged her followers to do the relatively simple workout seen in the video when they do not have time to go to the gym.

 View this post on Instagram